samuelae/associatoR/README.md

 ## Overview

-The Figure provides of the functionality of the associatoR package based on the example presented in [Aeschbach, Mata, & Wulff (2024)](https://doi.org/10.31234/osf.io/ra87s).
+The Figure provides an overview of the functionality of the associatoR package based on the example presented in [Aeschbach, Mata, & Wulff (2024)](https://doi.org/10.31234/osf.io/ra87s).

 ![](man/figures/overview.png)